cayennes/kanji-colorize/README.rst

 Downloading and Running the Software
 ------------------------------------

-Running the `kanji_colorize.py` script requires python built with wide character support.
+The `kanji_colorize.py` script makes it possible to generate diagrams to your own specifications.
+It may have issues with a python not built with wide-character support

 Using with Anki
 ---------------